 Living in Dubai as an expat

-As the second largest emirate in the United Arab Emirates after Abu Dhabi, Dubai was once considered a barren landscape in the oil-rich Gulf, but is now a hive of commercial and leisure activity, attracting thousands of new residents to its shores each month.
+As the second-largest emirate in the United Arab Emirates after Abu Dhabi, Dubai was once considered a barren landscape in the oil-rich Gulf.
+It is now a hive of commercial and leisure activity, attracting thousands of new residents to its shores each month.

 Contrary to popular belief, Dubai’s main source of revenue isn't oil.
-Although oil was discovered in the emirate in the 1960s and laid the foundations for its economy, it is other industries such as construction, tourism and financial services that are now the pillars of Dubai’s extraordinary wealth and provide the most job opportunities for expats.
+Although oil was discovered in the emirate in the 1960s and laid the foundations for its economy, other industries like construction, tourism and financial services are now the pillars of Dubai’s extraordinary wealth and provide the most job opportunities for expats.